yieldi-labs/yieldi-web/app/interview/README.md

 1. `cd app && pnpm i`
 1. `pnpm dev`

+You'll need to add the wallet connect project ID in `.env.development`.
+I'll give you this.

 ## Yieldi Wallet Interface

 Currently, the wallet interface is partially complete.